vimalpatel19/rest-api-status-dashboard/README.md

 # REST API Status Dashboard
 This project is part of my initial stab at learning the Javascript React library.
 The application was created by starting off with the [create-react-app](https://github.com/facebook/create-react-app) project.

-###### The dasboard is a SPA that provides a unified view of the current status/availability of one or more REST APIs:
+##### The dasboard is a SPA that provides a unified view of the current status/availability of one or more REST APIs:
 - Many REST APIs that I have either designed, seen, or used tend to have a health check endpoint (typically `/health`) used to verify that the application is indeed running.
 This dashboard is intended to leverage that endpoint to verify whether that service is up and running!
 - I have come across many services that also leverage that endpoint to provide information such as version number, feature/functionality flags, and other non-sensitive configurable properties about the service.
 This dashboard can also display the value of these properties/fields as well!

 ### Setting up the `services.json` file
 The `/src/services/services.json` file is used to specify which service(s) and which properties of each service to display in the dashboard.

-Here is a sample of the file:
+Here is file containing the configuration of a sample service:
 ```
 [
     {